PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 ## Notifications after form submissions

-After deleting the single Shopping Cart row, using the dropdown View > Delete, the success notification is prompted:<br>
+After deleting the single Shopping Cart row, using the dropdown View > Delete, the pop-up appears with the text _Delete selected items?_, there will be 2 options - **Cancel** (closes the pop-up) the deletion or clicking **OK** will lead to the success notification:<br>
 _Successful deletion._

-After using the Bulk Actions successful Cart deletion, the success notification is prompted:<br>
+After using the Bulk Actions successful Cart deletion, the pop-up appears with the text _Delete selected items?_, there will be 2 options - **Cancel** (closes the pop-up) the deletion or clicking **OK** will lead to the success notification:<br>
 _The selection has been successfully deleted._

 After using the Bulk Actions unsiccessful Cart deletion, the failure notification is prompted:<br>
 _You must select at least one element to delete._

+## Useful edge cases

+- When shopping cart is deleted from Back-Office, it is also deleted in Front-Office cart page.
+- When the Customer is deleted, all its Carts are deleted as well.

 ## Multistore functionality in Shopping Carts